-- These cloud-related schemes trick their victims with realistic-looking phishing emails that contain links to websites that mimic cloud storage sites.
-These sites look legitimate but are frauds designed to collect the tax preparer's credentials, which the threat actor uses to access the real cloud storage site. - Tax professionals using cloud-based applications are warned to store information or run tax preparation software using multi-factor authentication to help safeguard data.
-Multifactor authentication requires at least two forms of identity, such as a password and a fingerprint, providing an extra layer of security.
+- These cloud-related schemes trick their victims with realistic-looking phishing emails that contain links to websites that mimic cloud storage sites that look legitimate but are frauds.
+These scams are designed to collect the tax preparer's credentials, which the threat actor uses to access the real cloud storage site. - Tax professionals using cloud-based applications are warned to use multi-factor authentication with information storage or run tax preparation software to help safeguard data.
+Multi-factor authentication requires at least two forms of identity, such as a password and a fingerprint, providing an extra layer of security.

-Red flags When Choosing a Tax Professional
+Red Flags for Choosing a Tax Professional

-"Ghost" Preparers - The IRS requires that paid tax preparers sign returns.
+"Ghost" preparers - The IRS requires that paid tax preparers sign returns.
 Unscrupulous "ghost" preparers, however, have the taxpayer sign and send the IRS their tax returns.
 These scammers often promise large refunds or charge low fees based on the refund amount.
 These red flags of unethical behavior can indicate fraud.

-Valid ID for Tax Preparers - Taxpayers should always choose a tax preparer with a valid Preparer Tax Identification Number (PTIN).
+Valid ID for tax preparers - Taxpayers should always choose a tax preparer with a valid Preparer Tax Identification Number (PTIN).
 By law, anyone who is paid to prepare or assists in preparing federal tax returns must have a valid PTIN.
 Paid preparers must sign and include their PTIN on any tax return they prepare.

-Safe Tax Preparers For Employers
+Safe Tax Preparers for Employers